How to Retrieve and Identify Reconciled Transactions in QuickBooks Online API

 But QuickBooks does not return the status field in the dataset itself.

-For auditors, accountants, or SaaS developers building reconciliation tools, this creates extra complexity you must run multiple API calls and merge results manually.
+For auditors, accountants, or SaaS developers building reconciliation tools, this creates extra complexity because you must run multiple API calls and merge results manually.

 Why This Matters